 Maintenance on such mast will be every 4-6 week for approximate half an hour.

-Spotlight will be directed on the site away from the R511 Road.
-Spotlight Light will be switched on while maintenance is done.
+Spotlight Light on site will be switched on while maintenance is done.

 Generator will only be used when site is without power for longer than 8 hours.
 Silent Generators will be used.